 What I love about using bananas to bake is that they contribute so much natural sweetness, reducing or even eliminating the need for added sugar.
 This Chocolate Espresso Banana Bread, for example, has only ¼ cup of sugar in it, which is pretty good for a quick bread!
 It's also really moist, which is a factor that I deem very important when judging the quality of most any kind of baked good, and particularly quick breads.
 And of course, chocolate and banana are always a good pairing, but when you add espresso to the mix, it only gets better!
 There isn't enough espresso powder in this bread to make too bold a statement, but enough to make an impact, I'd say.
 If you really like the flavor of coffee, you could add a bit more espresso powder, which I'll probably do next time I make this loaf.
 Of course, on the contrary, if you can't stand coffee - in which case you're crazy ;) - just skip the espresso powder all together, and you'll still have a great breakfast/snack/dessert, depending on what time of day you allow yourself to indulge in chocolate.
 Personally, I prefer to start AND end my days with chocolate.Print

-- 1 ½ teaspoons espresso powder
+- 1 tablespoon espresso powder

 - 1 ½ teaspoons baking soda

-- 1 teaspoon salt
+- ½ teaspoon salt

 - ¼ cup strongly-brewed coffee, hot

-- Pour batter into prepared loaf pan.
-Place in preheated oven to bake for 55-60 minutes, or until a toothpick inserted into the center of the loaf comes out clean.
+- Pour the batter into the prepared loaf pan and sprinkle the top generously with mini chocolate chips if desired.
+Bake in preheated oven for 55-60 minutes, until a toothpick inserted into the center comes out clean.